Khasanli/DynamicSwiftKit/README.md

 If you want to simplify the configuration of menu items and sub-menu items, you can utilize the action handlers provided below as examples.
 These handlers make it easier and cleaner to set up and customize the behavior of your menu items and sub-menu items.

-Add action types and handler
+Add action types and handler.

 ```swift
 enum SideMenuActionType {